RobertLau666/ImageEvaluation/README.md

 # ImageEvaluation
 ImageEvaluation is an image quality evaluation pipeline that automatically analyzes and scores images based on various metrics such as saturation, aesthetics, nsfw.
+Finally, these scores are normalized to 0~1 respectively and the weighted scores are calculated.
 ## Install
 ```shell
 git clone https://github.com/RobertLau666/ImageEvaluation.git